-This week's "question-of-the-week" is: What are the Dos and Don'ts of having a successful one-to-one computing (where every student at a school gets a device) program?
+The new "question-of-the-week" is: What are the do's and don'ts of a successful 1:1 computing program?